THE JOYOUS MESSAGES OF NATURE

 The artwork of Frank V. Dudley represented perhaps one of the greatest assets in the ongoing struggle by concerned citizens to have land along the northwest Indiana coast of Lake Michigan designated as protected property, preferably as federal or state parkland, during the first half of the twentieth century.
 Dudley was a leader in the Prairie Club’s movement to preserve the lakeshore and adjacent terrain.
 Indeed, Dudley was known as the “Painter of the Dunes,” and his images persuaded many to declare value in the natural beauty of the landscape throughout the Indiana Dunes.

-Because 2018 marks the 150th anniversary of Dudley’s birth year (November 14, 1868), the time seems right to examine the continuing splendor of the scenery to which he dedicated himself, especially locations within the grounds of the Indiana Dunes National Lakeshore and Indiana Dunes State Park, those two entities that were established in part due to Dudley’s efforts.
+Because 2018 marked the 150th anniversary of Dudley’s birth year (November 14, 1868), the time seemed right to examine the continuing splendor of the scenery to which he dedicated himself, especially locations within the grounds of the Indiana Dunes National Lakeshore and Indiana Dunes State Park, those two entities that were established in part due to Dudley’s efforts.
 (Though the artist witnessed and appreciated the creation of Indiana Dunes State Park in 1925—and even continued to live in his beachfront studio cabin situated among the sand dunes through an agreement reached with the state—he unfortunately did not live to see the official recognition of the Indiana Dunes National Lakeshore in 1966.)
-Additionally, this year seems particularly noteworthy since Congress could possibly re-designate the Indiana Dunes National Lakeshore as a “national park” in 2018.
+Additionally, 2018-2019 seems a particularly noteworthy time period since Congress could soon consider re-designation of the Indiana Dunes National Lakeshore as a “national park.”